Connor Joe Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.15 team ERA that ranks 14th among all league pitching staffs.
+- The Giants have a 4.09 team ERA that ranks 12th among all MLB pitching staffs.

-- Giants pitchers combine to give up 63 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- The Giants rank 18th in baseball in home runs allowed (64 total, 1.2 per game).

-- Brebbia makes the start for the Giants, his fourth of the season.
-He is 2-0 with a 3.68 ERA and 31 strikeouts in 22 2/3 innings pitched.
+- Wood makes the start for the Giants, his seventh of the season.
+He is 1-0 with a 3.51 ERA and 26 strikeouts in 25 2/3 innings pitched.

-- The righty last appeared in relief on Thursday, when he threw two scoreless innings against the Milwaukee Brewers while giving up two hits.
+- In his most recent appearance on Saturday, the lefty tossed 5 2/3 innings against the Milwaukee Brewers, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.